Wills in Colorado

 In addition, if you moved to Colorado or move to another state, it is prudent to have your will reviewed.
 While Colorado law recognizes wills from other states that were validly executed in that state, there are other factors that could affect your will, including community property issues, differing rules about the disposition of personal property, and local rules regarding spousal and dependents’ rights.

 What happens to my will if I get divorced or married?

-Under Colorado law, if you get divorced after you execute your will, your ex-spouse, if named in your will, is automatically eliminated as a devisee when the divorce is final.
+Under Colorado law, if you get divorced after you execute your will, your ex-spouse cannot serve as your personal representative and is automatically eliminated as a devisee when the divorce is final.
 If you get married after you execute your will, your spouse is entitled to the same share he or she would receive if you died without a will.